-If the schedule isn't working for you that well — say you regularly forget to take the pill for a day or two at a time — then there are loads of birth control options that don’t rely on a daily schedule at all.
-Options such as the birth control shot, patch, and implant are as effective (if not more so) than taking the birth control pill, and they don't require any daily routines, as noted in Planned Parenthood.
+Also, remember that you have tons of choices when it comes to birth control.
+“There are over 100 birth control pills available in the U.S.,” says Dr. Dean.
+“There are also options that don’t require remembering to take a pill daily: IUDs, the implant, the injection, the patch, and vaginal rings.
+If you’re unhappy with your current method, see your gynecologist to discuss other methods and your priorities.”
+Options such as the birth control shot, patch, and implant are as effective (if not more so) than taking the birth control pill, and they don't require any daily routines, as noted by Planned Parenthood.
 The patch lasts for 3 weeks, the shot lasts for 3 months, and the implant lasts for around 4 years, they explained.
 These family planning options are a great idea for anyone with an uncertain schedule, or people who simply don't like the hassle of remembering to take a pill every day.
 Basically, there are a wealth of birth control options available for every lifestyle and routine.

 This article was originally published on